Line-item veto

 The line-item veto, also called the partial veto, is a special form of veto power that authorizes a chief executive to reject particular provisions of a bill enacted by a legislature without vetoing the entire bill.
 Many countries have different standards for invoking the line-item veto if it exists at all.
 Each country or state has its own particular requirement for overriding a line-item veto.

 Countries allowing line-item veto

 Brazil

 The President of Brazil has the power of the line-item veto over all legislation (art.
 84 Federal Constitution of 1988: "The President of the Republic has the exclusive powers to: (...)
 V.veto bills, either in whole or in part").
-Any provisions vetoed in such a manner are returned to the Brazilian congress and can be overridden by a vote (art.
+Any provisions vetoed in such a manner are returned to the Brazilian congress and can be overridden by majority vote (art.
 66 of the Federal Constitution).
 An example of this came in August 2012, when Dilma Rousseff vetoed portions of a new forestry law which had been criticized as potentially causing another wave of deforestation in the Amazon Rainforest.